top of page

 Take a look at our work here and get in touch for a no-obligation quote.

-Disclaimer: This guidance is correct as of August 2025.
-Planning regulations can change, and local authorities may have their own rules or restrictions.
-Always confirm the details with your local planning authority before starting any building work.
+Disclaimer: This guidance is based on UK planning rules as of March 2026.
+Planning laws and permitted development rights can change, and local authorities may apply additional restrictions.
+This information is intended as a general guide only and should not be relied upon as legal advice.
+Always confirm requirements with your local planning authority before starting any building work.